MicrosoftDocs/EMDocs/microsoft-365-enterprise/deploy-sites-for-three-tiers-of-protection.md

  The recommended set of access groups is one for site members, one for site viewers, and one for site administrators.
 * Whether you will use nested groups within your access groups.

-For example, the recommended group structure and permission levels look like this:
+For example, the recommended SharePoint group structure and permission levels look like this:

 |**SharePoint group**|**Permission level**|**Access group (examples)**|
 |:-----|:-----|:-----|